-Pursuant to our employment agreement with Mr. Malone, if his employment with us is terminated for any reason, he will be subject to a covenant not to disclose to anyone our confidential information as well as a 12-month covenant not to compete with us and not to interfere in certain of our business relationships.
+Pursuant to our the Restated Malone Agreement, if Mr. Malone's employment with us is terminated for any reason, he will be subject to a covenant not to disclose to anyone our confidential information as well as a 12-month covenant not to compete with us and not to interfere in certain of our business relationships.

-Our employment agreement with Mr. Malone also provides for us to make certain payments to him in the event we terminate his employment without cause as described below under "Involuntary Termination" under the heading "Potential Payments Upon Termination or Change in Control."
+The Restated Malone Agreement also provides for us to make certain payments to Mr. Malone in the event we terminate his employment without cause as described below under "Involuntary Termination" under the heading "Potential Payments Upon Termination or Change in Control."

-Our employment agreement with Mr. Malone provides that we will indemnify him for all acts or omissions and for any suits brought against him which relate to duties he performed in good faith for us.
+The Restated Malone Agreement also provides that we will indemnify Mr. Malone for all acts or omissions and for any suits brought against him which relate to duties he performed in good faith for us.